magickaiyang/purdue-healthy-dining/README.md

-# Purdue Healthy Dining
+# Purdue Healthy Dining (Maintenance only)

-An app that allows Purdue students to eat healthier in the dining courts.
-The app counts calories based on serving sizes of the user-selected items on the menu each meal.
-It will also recommend to the user which foods would go together nicely based on their specific chosen diet.
+**An light-weight and smarter alternative to the official *Purdue Mobile Menus* app ,allowing Purdue students to eat healthier in the dining courts.**

+- Counts calories, carbonhydrates, fat and dietary fibers based on user-selected items on the menu.
+- Recommends which foods to eat based on nutrition needs of each indiviaul.
+- Easy-to-understand pie charts showing nutrition info of meals.

 ---